 Site Features

-- State of Disrepair: Largely collapsed, some parts still well preserved.
+- State of disrepair: Largely collapsed, some parts are still well preserved.

 - Access: Access is free but requires discretion and respect for the premises.